How Do I Clean These Moccasins?

 My Goop soles are coming detached along the outside seams, help!

 This is a normal occurrence with the Goop sole, especially new moccasins.
 Wait till the moccasins are completely broken in and the detaching process has taken place along most of the outside seam area, then it can be trimmed with a pair of scissors, and re-Gooped along these areas.
-The reason to do this is because they will allow moisture in along this exposed seam, and dirt can get trapped there which will wear away the threads that hole the seam together.
+The reason to do this is because they will allow moisture in along this exposed seam, and dirt can get trapped there which will wear away the threads that hold the seams together.

 If you seem to be walking off your heels or rolling off the front, what can be done?